 Feeding, Walking and Disposing of Waste

 A service animal must be housebroken.
 The owner is responsible for the cleanup of the animal's waste and, when appropriate, disposal of the animal’s waste in areas and methods designated by the university consistent with the reasonable capacity of the owner.
 Waste disposal via university plumbing is prohibited in university residences, academic buildings or administrative buildings.
 Generally, outside trash receptacles are appropriate.
 Please check with Residential Life or Facilities staff for guidance.
 JWU will not require any surcharges or fees for a service animal in JWU residence halls, because it is a disability-related accommodation.
-However, the animal’s owner may be charged for damage caused by a service animal to the same extent that JWU would charge any person for damage they cause to university property.
+However, the animal’s owner may be charged for damage caused by a service animal to the same extent that JWU would charge any person for damage caused to university property.

-The owner’s university residence may be inspected for pests once a term, or as otherwise needed.
+The owner’s university residence may be inspected for pests once a semester, or as otherwise needed.
 If pests are detected, the residence will be treated using a university-approved pest control service.
 Pest-treatment expenses incurred above and beyond standard pest management in the residence halls will be the responsibility of the owner.
-Additionally, cleaning and repair expenses incurred above and beyond standard cleaning and repair are also the responsibility of the owner.
+Additionally, cleaning and repair expenses incurred above and beyond standard cleaning and repair are the responsibility of the owner.